 Jennifer Gordon is skilled in life sciences-related patent law.
 She has extensive experience in complex patent litigation involving biotechnology, pharmaceutical and other life sciences and chemistry-related patents.
 She has tried cases to judges and juries and argued appeals before the Court of Appeals for the Federal Circuit.

-Dr. Gordon also has extensive experience in client counseling (including validity, infringement and freedom-to-operate analyses; strategic planning in patent procurement; as well as IP due diligence investigations related to corporate transactions).
+Dr. Gordon’s practice currently focuses on biotechnology-related patent litigation on the innovator side, including BPCIA cases.
+She also has extensive experience in client counseling (including validity, infringement and freedom-to-operate analyses; strategic planning in patent procurement; as well as IP due diligence investigations related to corporate transactions).
 She has been involved with various patent office proceedings in the United States and abroad, including reexaminations, inter partes reviews and oppositions.
 She has worked with foreign counsel to coordinate and implement strategies for procuring, enforcing and defending patent rights on a worldwide basis.

-Over her career, Dr. Gordon has litigated, procured and counseled on a vast array of patented technologies in the life sciences, such as nucleic acid amplification technologies (PCR), recombinant DNA technologies, cell culture methodologies, biological therapeutics (interferons, human growth hormone, monoclonal antibodies, receptor decoys, stem cells and antisense oligonucleotides), growth factors, enzymes, vaccines, genetically engineered plants, pharmaceutical compounds (cefadroxil, ezetimibe, rosiglitazone, capecitabine and valsartan), medical devices (stents) and medical diagnostics (PCR, in situ hybridization, immunoassays and NMR contrast agents).
+Over her career, Dr. Gordon has litigated, procured and counseled on a vast array of patented technologies in the life sciences, such as immunotherapies, including CAR-T technology, nucleic acid amplification technologies (PCR), recombinant DNA technologies, cell culture methodologies, protein purification technology, biological therapeutics (interferons, human growth hormone, monoclonal antibodies, receptor decoys, stem cells, antisense oligonucleotides and bispecifc antibody-based hemophilia treatments), growth factors, enzymes, vaccines, genetically engineered plants, pharmaceutical compounds (cefadroxil, ezetimibe, rosiglitazone, capecitabine and valsartan), medical devices (stents and pen injectors) and medical diagnostics (PCR, in situ hybridization, immunoassays and NMR contrast agents).

-Dr. Gordon is a member of the American Intellectual Property Law Association, The Federal Circuit Bar Association, The New York Intellectual Property Law Association, The New Jersey Intellectual Property Law Association, The American Chemical Society and The American Association of the Advancement of Science.
+Dr. Gordon is a member of the American Intellectual Property Law Association, The Federal Circuit Bar Association, The New York Intellectual Property Law Association, The New Jersey Intellectual Property Law Association, and The American Chemical Society.
 She is a frequent lecturer on numerous intellectual property topics, particularly with respect to biotechnology patent law.
 Ms. Gordon has been named in publications such as Chambers USA.

 Liza M. Walsh is a highly sought-after litigator with experience representing some of the country’s largest and most prestigious companies.
 She focuses her practice on federal and complex commercial litigation, with an emphasis on intellectual property, antitrust and class action defense matters.
 In her more than 30 years of experience, Liza has defended major pharmaceutical companies in significant patent litigation and acted as liaison counsel to groups of defendants in multi-party litigation.
 She has more than 150 published decisions and represents clients from a diverse range of industries, including pharmaceuticals, health and title insurance, financial services, life sciences, technology, and other service and product industries.
 She has also served as an arbitrator in major commercial proceedings, amid a growing demand for more female representation in the field.
 Liza is also counsel to Senator Torricelli in his capacity as the Special Master in the enforcement of the largest court-ordered environmental cleanup in the country, involving CERCLA, RCRA, and other state and federal regulations and addressing soil, groundwater, and sediment contamination.